-The algorithm for Problem~\ref{prob:degree}, to follow later in the section, utilizes that the maximum value of $\left|V_t\right|$ is achieved by transmitting the signal to nodes in non-increasing order of their degrees.
-Observe that, contrary to the case of Problem~\ref{prob:min}, transmissions to non-neighbors are allowed in the relaxed problem.
+The algorithm for Problem~\ref{prob:degree}, to follow later in the section, utilises that the maximum value of $\left|V_t\right|$ is achieved by transmitting the signal to nodes in non-increasing order of their degrees.
+Observe that, contrary to the case of Problem~\ref{prob:min}, transmissions to non-neighbours are allowed in the relaxed problem.
 Any instance of Problem~\ref{prob:degree} thus has an optimal solution where, for $k=1,\ldots,t-1$, $u\in V_k\setminus V_{k-1}$ and $v\in V_{k+1}\setminus V_k$ implies $\deg_G(u)\geq\deg_G(v)$.

 A rigorous proof of this follows next.